When you can find me

 Write me for a free consultation!Contact me

 If you wish a tailor made trip, please contact us, we will plan together your own itinerary!
-On request extensions available for Pemba and Mafia Island as well.
+On request extensions available for Mafia Island.

 Day 1°: Dar Es Salaam – Selous Game Park

 Morning arrival in Dar Es Salaam, transfer to the domestic flights terminal and boarding the flight to The Selous Game Park.
 Soon arrival in The Selous.
 Here you will have your first game drive during the 4x4 transfer to Lake Manze Tented Camp.
 Rangers and English speaking guide will be at your service.
 Dinner and overnight at the camp in double tents with private facilities.
 Meal Plan: dinner

 After breakfast, enjoy whatever you like to do most!
 The camp offers three main activities: boat safaris, game drives or walking safaris with lunch at the camp.
 Alternatively spend a full day on an exciting game drive with picnic lunch.
 Dinner and overnight at the camp.
 Meal Plan: full board (drinks not included)

 Day 4°: Selous Game Park - Pemba Island